 Following an assessment (which may include circulation, sensation or musculoskeletal tests) the options may include nail care/treatment, callus and corn reduction, skin care advice, stretching and exercise advice and orthotic/insole management.

-All equipment is maintained and sterilised to standards set out by The Society of Podiatry.
-Treatments offered and or advised are based on patients own circumstances combined with the most up to date research to allow a management plan to be established.
+All equipment is maintained and sterilised to standards set out by The College of Podiatry.
+Treatments offered and advised are based on patients own circumstances combined with the most up to date research to allow a management plan to be established.

 Podiatrists are HCPC registered and regularly update their CPD to reflect up to date modern practice.

 nail care and nail problems